mstum/Simplexcel/README.md

 ## 2.0.4 (In Development)
 * Support for [freezing panes](https://support.office.com/en-us/article/Freeze-panes-to-lock-rows-and-columns-dab2ffc9-020d-4026-8121-67dd25f2508f).
 Right now, this is being kept simple: call either `Worksheet.FreezeTopRow` or `Worksheet.FreezeLeftColumn` to freeze either the first row (1) or the leftmost column (A).
 * If a Stream is not seekable (e.g., HttpContext.Response.OutputStream), Simplexcel automatically creates a temporary MemoryStream as an intermediate.
+* Add `Cell.FromObject` to make Cell creation easier by guessing the correct type
+* Support `DateTime` cells, thanks to @mguinness and PR #16

 ## 2.0.3 (2017-09-08)
 * Add `Worksheet.Populate<T>` method to fill a sheet with data.
 Caveats: Does not loot at inherited members, doesn't look at complex types.